hoopii/Data_Engineering/README.md

 - We will not work with big data, data streaming or parallel computing.

 ## Files in this repository:
-- Folder "Notebooks on APIs":
+- Folder for notebooks on APIs:

             [Gather data on future flight arrivals](../main/Notebooks_APIs/flights_arrivals_API_to_dataframe.ipynb)
             [Gather data on future weather](../main/Notebooks_APIs/weather_API_to_dataframe.ipynb)
+-
-- Folder "Notebooks on Webscraping":
+- Folder for notebook on webscraping:

             [Scrape Wikipedia for basic information about the cities](../main/Notebooks_Webscraping/extract_wiki.ipynb)
+-
-- Folder "Notebooks on pushing data to local database":
+- Folder for Notebooks on pushing data to local database/mySql

             [Scrape Wikipedia for basic information about the cities](../main/Notebooks_Push_Data_Local_Database/Wiki_scraper_mysql.ipynb)
             [Scrape Wikipedia for basic information about the cities](../main/Notebooks_Push_Data_Local_Database/flights_data_to_mysql.ipynb)
             [Scrape Wikipedia for basic information about the cities](../main/Notebooks_Push_Data_Local_Database/weather_API_to_mysql.ipynb)